Last updated on May 2nd, 2021.

-You might meet young, fun, risk-taking adventurers.
-Or, strung-out, unpredictable weirdos in the middle of nowhere.
-Unfortunately, the region is a magnet for vagrants, and sometimes criminals, from around the country.
+Sadly, the Florida Keys are a magnet for riff raff.
 Drug use is rampant, and the Monroe County Sheriff says busy arresting scary looking people.

-I’m not a fear monger, and I’m not saying that this location is necessarily terrifying.
-But, I’ve had negative experiences in places like this, and I wouldn’t necessarily choose to sleep here.
+I’m not a fear monger, and I’m not saying that this location is necessarily dangerous.
+But, I’ve had negative experiences in places like this, and I wouldn’t choose to sleep here.

 This might be controversial, but I think it’s true: another risk you might find comes from law enforcement.

-This is unconfirmed, but some comments claim that while camping, a Coast Guard patrol pointed guns at them and told them to leave immediately, or they’d be arrested.
+This is unconfirmed, but some people claim that while camping, a coast guard patrol pointed guns at them.
+They were allegedly told to leave immediately, or they’d be arrested.

 Many folks say you should stock up with groceries, because everything is insanely expensive, or hard to find in the Keys.
 I don’t think that’s necessary.

 There isn’t a Walmart in Key West, or the Florida Keys.
 But, there are three K-Mart locations in Key West, Key Largo and Marathon.

-The lack of a Walmart location is unfortunate.
-I always try to buy groceries from Walmart because of the online pickup option, and I try to buy gas from Murphy gas stations because of the Walmart+ discount.
+I try to buy groceries from Walmart because of the online pickup and delivery options.
+I try to buy gas from Murphy gas stations because I trust that the tanks are clean, and because of the Walmart+ discount.

-Be careful of traffic, and always be aware of your surroundings to keep children, pets and family members safe.
+Be careful of traffic, and always be aware of your surroundings.
+Keep your children, pets and family members safe.

 When parking, be extremely cautious about where you park.

-Don’t blow your budget!
-If you’re open minded, there are many ways you can minimize the costs of your trip while also maximizing your enjoyment and experience.
+Don’t blow your budget.
+If you’re open minded, there are many ways you can reduce the costs of your trip, while also maximizing your enjoyment and experience.